hcanon42/philosophers/README.md

 ## Description

-The aim of this project is to create and commnunicate between different types of threads.\
+The aim of this project is to create and commnunicate between different types of threads represented by philosophers.\
+A number of philosophers [number of philosophers] are sitting around a round table.
+A fork is between each of them.\
+the principle is simple, the program must do everything to ensure that philosophers do not die.\
+The philosophers die if they have not eaten within [time to die] ms.\
+A philosopher can only eat if both forks next to him are available.\
+Philosophers always do the actions in the same order and in a loop until they die or [number of time each philosopher must eat] is reached:
+* thinking (until two forks become free)
+* eating (during [time to sleep] ms)
+* sleeping (during [time to sleep] ms)

+If a philospher dies, the simulation ends.

 ## Installation